 4. The network performs a primary authentication during the Registration Procedure as specified in TS 23.501 [12] clause 4.2.2.2.2.

 5. The AMF determine whether a USS UAV Authorization/Authentication (UUAA) is required based on the UAV subscription, the UE capabilities indicated at registration, and any UUAA information stored in the UAV context resulting from previous UUAA procedures, if any.
-The AMF also selectes the UFES as described in 6.5.2.1.
+The AMF also selects the UFES as described in 6.5.2.1

 NOTE 4: It is assumed that in 5GS the subscription is marked as an aerial subscription, as already enabled in EPC since Rel.
 15. Aerial UE function is also part of UAV UE subscription in 5G, and detailed descriptions can be found in Solution #8.

 6. The AMF returns a Registration Accept message to the UAV.

+NOTE 5: it is assumed Network Slice-Specific Authentication and Authorization, as defined in TS 23.501, takes plane before UUAA.
+If UAV fails the slice authentication, UUAA procedure will not be triggered.

-[Optional, if UUAA is performed] The Registration Accept message in addition contains a "pending UUAA" indication if the UUAA needs to be performed.
-Two options are possible for this solution, with the expectation that only one will be selected:
+[Optional, when UUAA is performed] The Registration Accept message in addition contains a "pending UUAA" indication if the UUAA needs to be performed.

-- restricted services: the AMF assigns the Tracking Areas of the Registration Area as a Non-Allowed Area (i.e. the UAV is only allowed to exchange NAS signalling and is not allowed to trigger a PDU session establishment, among other procedures).
-The AMF may return also other configuration information, e.g. UAS information such as types of communication allowed by the operator for UAS operations (e.g. network-assisted, direct, etc.).
+The AMF assigns the Tracking Areas of the Registration Area as a Non-Allowed Area (i.e. the UAV is only allowed to exchange NAS signalling and is not allowed to trigger a PDU session establishment, among other procedures).
+The AMF may return also other configuration information, e.g. UAS information such as types of communication allowed by the operator for UAS operations.
 Upon receiving the "pending UUAA" indication the UAV behaves as a UE receiving a "Pending NSSAA" indication and is restricted from performing e.g. any PDU session establishment dedicated for the UAS service.

-- differentiated services: the AMF assigns the Tracking Areas of the Registration Area as per regular operations.
-The AMF may return also other configuration information, e.g. UAS information such as types of communication allowed by the operator for UAS operations (e.g. network-assisted, direct, etc.).
-Upon receiving the "pending UUAA" indication the UAV is restricted from performing any PDU session establishment dedicated for C2 connectivity.
-The UAV may access any other non-UAS PDU sessions (e.g., for software update over Internet connectivity).
-Such PDU sessions may be have been established prior to the UUAA (e.g., when UUAA is triggered by a Mobility Registration procedure) or after.
-The UAV may also establish a PDU session for connectivity between the UAV and the USS/UTM.
-It is assumed that the UAV is configured to know which PDU sessions (i.e. which S-NSSAIs and DNNs) are dedicated to C2 connectivity via existing mechanisms (e.g. URSP), and that the AMF is aware of which PDU sessions are used for UAS services.

 7. [Optional UUAA] The AMF triggers a UUAA procedure.